 You might even become good friends if you reach out to them.
 This would be a perfect opportunity for you to network with someone who has learned how to make an online presence.

-Study how the artists below write their posts, interact with their audience, topics they cover, how often they post, and see if you can implement some of their art marketing strategies for your art business.
+Study how the artists below write their posts, interact with their audience, the topics they cover, how often they post, and see if you can implement some of their art marketing strategies for your art business.

 Remember that you are not trying to reinvent the wheel.